 Dangers of Morphine Addiction

 Morphine misuse can have negative, even fatal, repercussions.
-For instance, the Center for Disease Control (CDC) reports that prolonged use of morphine increases a person’s chance of developing hepatitis.
+For instance, the Centers for Disease Control and Prevention (CDC) reports that prolonged use of morphine increases a person’s chance of developing hepatitis.
 Along with weakening your immune system, this condition commonly leads to an abundance of health complications.
 Furthermore, Morphine is especially dangerous when mixed with other substances.
 Alcohol and benzodiazepines, for example, can cause respiratory failure, severe sedation, and even coma when mixed with morphine.

 Sadly, morphine misuse is common across the nation, with many Tennessee residents addicted to this potent drug.
 Statistically, this drug is more accessible than opioids, such as heroin, as it has medicinal uses.
 Furthermore, a study reveals that over 60% of those battling morphine addiction admit to getting the substance from a friend or family member.
 Given these alarming rates, it is critical that morphine detox centers such as Brentwood Springs be available to provide safe and effective treatment.